Remembrance Day

 Region(s): All of UK

-The Royal British Legion provides free cross-curricular resources to support the teaching of Remembrance from KS1 through to KS5.
+The Royal British Legion provides free cross-curricular resources to support the Teaching of Remembrance from KS1 through to KS5.
 The resources are linked to the National Curriculum and include:

 • Remembrance Assemblies for all ages.